ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

             enabled: true
 ```

 Then clear the cache.
-Now you can reload your [[= product_name =]] Back Office.
+Now you can reload your [[= product_name =]] back office.
-If your browser language is set to French, the Back Office will be displayed in French.
+If your browser language is set to French, the back office will be displayed in French.

 !!! tip "Checking browser language"